 The Cost of Hearing Aid Batteries

-The various sizes of hearing aid batteries cost roughly the same: approximately $20 for a pack of about 60 batteries.
+The various sizes are roughly the same in cost for hearing aid batteries: approximately $20 for a pack of about 60 batteries.
 The difference between them is in how long they last.
 Not surprisingly, the larger the battery, the longer it lasts.
 The capacity of a tiny size 10 battery is approximately 93 milliAmp hours (mAh), whereas the largest hearing aid battery, size 675, has a capacity of approximately 627 mAh.
 Hearing aid batteries have the following average life:

 - Size 10: 3-7 days